Layoffs and Private Jets: Integrity Issue?

 iPhone Air Sells “a Piece of the Future”

 In the new iPhone ad campaign, Apple illustrates persuasive communication and sells style.
-Students can analyze a metaphor and logos, ethos, pathos strategies.
+Students can analyze the rhetoric.

 In what Financial Times calls “the biggest change to the look of its flagship product in years,” Apple lauched iPhone Air, a mere 5.6 mm, or .22 inches, wide.
 Despite increased tariffs, the price is steady to encourage upgrades and continue contributions to about 50% of the company’s revenues. iPhone 17 prices will be higher, but as one analyst said, “They are sending a strong signal to their consumers that they understand the pressures they are facing.”

-The ad starts with video of what looks like a pen balancing on a finger and a metaphor:
+The ad starts with video of what looks like a pen balancing on a finger and a simile:

 Our intention was to make an iPhone that feels like a piece of the future.
 Powerful, yet so thin and light, it seems to disappear in your hands.